Muterra/doc-golix/spec.md

 + Preferred stored file extension: no extension
 + Secondary stored file extension: .mpak

+MPAKs must be stored until, and only until, they are cleared by a debinding from their recipient.

 Pipe ACKs should only be used during pipe negotiation.
 They most commonly indicate a successful closure or initiation of a half-pipe.
 They must only be used to indicate problems incurred during pipe management, not, for example, acknowledging messages within the pipe itself.

 **Terminology:**